pydata/xarray/doc/getting-started-guide/quick-overview.rst

     dt["simulation/coarse/foo"]

-We can also view the data in a particular group as a readonly :py:class:`~xarray.datatree.DatasetView` using :py:attr:`xarray.datatree.dataset`:
+We can also view the data in a particular group as a readonly :py:class:`~xarray.Datatree.DatasetView` using :py:attr:`xarray.Datatree.dataset`:

 .. ipython:: python